mrjones2014/op.nvim/README.md

 ### Statusline

 `op.nvim` provides a statusline component as a function that returns a string.
-The statusline component shows either "1Password: No active session" when you do not have an active 1Password CLI session, or "1Password: Account Name" after you've started a session.
+The statusline component updates asynchronously using [goroutines](https://go.dev/tour/concurrency/1), and will either show "1Password: No active session" when you do not have an active 1Password CLI session, or "1Password: Account Name" after you've started a session.
 See screenshots below.

 ![statusline when not signed in](https://github.com/mrjones2014/demo-gifs/raw/master/op-statusline-not-signed-in.png)